RaynorChavez/animal-characterization-from-video/README.md

    - Use the "Stop Processing" button if you want to halt the detection or characterization at any point
    - Click on any fish image to view it in a larger size
    - Download all detection data as a CSV file using the "Download CSV" button
+   - Select a previously processed video from the dropdown to view its results
+   - Delete individual fish entries using the trash icon (with confirmation)

 ## Technical Details